samuelduchesne/archetypal/docs/install.rst

 On Windows that would be in `C:\\EnergyPlusV8-X-X` and on MacOS that would be `/Applications/EnergyPlus-8-X-X`.

-Installating with Anaconda / conda
+Installation with Anaconda / conda
 ----------------------------------

+It is highly recommended to use install archetypal on a fresh python virtual environment.
 If you have any trouble with the installation, try installing archetypal in a new, clean `virtual environment`_ using conda.
-Note that python version 3 is required:
+Note that this pacakge was tested with python 3.6:

 .. code-block:: shell

-   conda config --set always_yes yes --set show_channel_urls true conda update -n base conda conda config --prepend channels conda-forge conda create -n archetypal python=$TRAVIS_PYTHON_VERSION conda env update -n archetypal -f environment.yml --prune conda install --file requirements-dev.txt source activate archetypal
+   conda update -n base conda
+   conda config --prepend channels conda-forge conda create -n archetypal python=3.6 conda env update -n archetypal -f environment.yml --prune conda install --file requirements-dev.txt source activate archetypal